-Recently, the headline for one of my columns used the term “the hearing impaired” to refer to people with hearing loss.
+Recently, my editors used the term “the hearing impaired” in a headline, to refer to people with hearing loss.
 As soon as I saw it, I knew there would be protests.
 The debate over what exactly to call people with hearing problems has raged for years.

 Should we use the old-fashioned-sounding term “hard of hearing”?
 Or refer to the “hearing disabled”?
 Or maybe the cumbersome “people with hearing loss”?
 Even some of the major hearing associations can’t decide.
 The National Association for the Deaf, for example, is OK with the use of “hard of hearing,” while the Hearing Loss Association of America recommends “people with hearing loss.”